jackiehjm/stx-docs/doc/source/cli_ref/dcmanager.rst

 Manager APIs. :command:`dcmanager` is applicable only in the `SystemController` region of the central cloud in a distributed cloud configuration.

-This page documents the :command:`dcmanager` command in StarlingX R3.0.
+This page documents the :command:`dcmanager` command.

 .. contents::
    :local: